gaps-closure/gaps-closure.github.io/docs/C/03-02-02-constraint-model.md

    code.
-The actual cut in the partitioned code with autogenerated code to handle cross-domain communications will be between the cross-domain send and receive functions that are several steps removed from the cut in the `xdedge` variable at this stage of analysis.
+The actual cut in the partitioned code with autogenerated code to handle cross-domain communications will be between the cross-domain send and receive functions that are several steps removed from the cut in the `xdedge` function at this stage of analysis.
 The autogenerated code will apply annotations to cross-domain data annotations that contain GAPS tags, and they will have a different label.
 So we cannot check whether the label of the arguments passed from the caller matches the argument taints allowed by